 -Fear of authority or resistance to authority

-While the sun is transiting Gate 18, you may find yourself feeling more critical toward yourself or others.
-You may notice that others are more critical of you or others.
+This gate is activated by the sun from approximately September 27 through October 2 each year, though this can vary by a day or two.
+While the sun is transiting through Gate 18, you may find yourself feeling more critical toward yourself or others.
+You may notice that others are more critical of you or of others.
 The world may seem on a rampage of criticism and judgment, with unrealistic expectations of perfection.

 -If any external or internal criticism (or fear of it) is holding you back, take a deep breath and move forward anyway.
 The fear will dissipate as you move through it, and you’ll look back and wonder what you were so afraid of!